 Another easy way to show your support during Nurses Week is with some sweets.
 Who doesn’t love baked goods like cookies or cakes?

 This is the perfect late-night (or early morning) pick-me-up for nurses.
+You can make them yourself, stop by a local bakery, or order a gift basket of sweet treats online to be delivered.

 Practical ‘Thank You’ Gifts for Nurses